 Jeremy Hunt: 10 questions culture secretary faces over BSkyB

-The key questions the Culture Secretary Jeremy Hunt is still facing about his handling of News Corp's bid for BSkyB, following the release of emails at the Leveson Inquiry and Mr Hunt's statement in the Commons:
+The key questions Culture Secretary Jeremy Hunt is facing about his handling of News Corp's bid for BSkyB, following the release of emails at the Leveson Inquiry.

 2. Why was Adam Smith specifically, as a political appointee, asked to be the "point man" between your department and BSkyB?

-3. Precisely what role did you have in ensuring Adam Smith was given that role?
+3. Precisely what role did you have in ensuring Mr Smith was given that role as the "point man"?
 Did you specifically request it?

 4. You told the Commons you manage your staff "very closely".
 Did you brief Mr Smith about how he should conduct his exchanges with News Corp?

-5. What training and guidance was Adam Smith given, by you or by civil servants, so he was in a position where he could handle communications with News Corp properly?
-Was the precise nature of your quasi-judicial role spelled out to him?
+5. What training and guidance was Mr Smith given, by you or by civil servants, so he was in a position where he could handle communications with News Corp properly?
+Was the detail on precisely what your quasi-judicial role was spelt out to him?
 If not, why not?

 7. Do you accept that Mr Smith's actions - even if you weren't aware of them - tarnish your claim that you were conducting this process "scrupulously fairly"?

-8. Did you threaten to sack Adam Smith if he didn't resign?
+8. Did you threaten to sack Mr Smith if he didn't resign?
 Was sacking Mr Smith a condition of you retaining the prime minister's confidence?

 9. Do you retain the confidence of your department's most senior civil servant, the Permanent Secretary?
 When did you last speak to them?

 10. Did you mislead Parliament?
-On 3 March 2011, you told the Commons you were publishing "all the documents relating to all the meetings, all the consultation documents, all the submissions we received, all the exchanges between my department and News Corporation".
+On 3rd March 2011, you told the Commons you were publishing "all the documents relating to all the meetings, all the consultation documents, all the submissions we received, all the exchanges between my Department and News Corporation."
 But you didn't, did you?